-Dr Michelle Maloney is Co-Founder and Director of NENA, and manages the Coordinating Hub, which leads NENA’s communications and social media, NENA Hub activities, event management, membership and partnership development.
-Michelle participates on the NENA Strategic Directions Group and the Participatory Budget Group.
+Dr Michelle Maloney is Co-Founder and Director of NENA, and manages the Coordinating Hub, which leads NENA’s Hub Connectivity, communications and social media, national event management, membership and partnership development.
+Michelle also participates on the NENA Strategic Directions Group.

-Michelle is a lawyer, NGO manager and thought leader in a range of fields including the new economy, Earth laws and Rights of Nature.
+Michelle is a lawyer, NGO manager and thought leader in a range of fields including the new economy, Earth centred and bioregional governance, ecological law and Rights of Nature.
 Michelle has a Bachelor of Arts and Law (Hons) from the Australian National University and a PhD in Law from Griffith University.
 As Co-Founder and National Convenor of the Australian Earth Laws Alliance, Michelle manages the strategic direction and governance of AELA, including the extensive partnerships and networks that AELA has with the legal, academic, indigenous and environmental advocacy communities.
 Michelle also designs and manages AELA programs and events, including AELA's Peoples’ Tribunal for Community and Nature’s Rights, and coordinates the work of more than 20 fantastic multi-disciplinary professional and student volunteers around Australia.
-Michelle is Senior Adjunct Fellow, Law Futures Centre, Griffith University; the Australian representative on the Executive Committee of the Global Alliance for the Rights of Nature (GARN); and a member of the Steering Group the Ecological Law and Governance Association (ELGA) .
+Michelle is Senior Adjunct Fellow, Law Futures Centre, Griffith University; Co-Founder and Director of Future Dreaming Australia; and a member of the Steering Group of the International Ecological Law and Governance Association (ELGA) .
 Michelle lives in Brisbane, (Queensland) with her husband, daughter and Raz the Wonderdog.
 For details about Michelle's work and publications, please visit her AELA Profile Page.